Search this site

 "What is your name?" she asked the girl.

-"What, you are still trying to make friends despite my warning!" the girl rolled her eyes at Mintu.
+"What!
+You are still trying to make friends despite my warning!" the girl rolled her eyes at Mintu.

 "What is wrong about asking your name?
 I am not trying to borrow your books," Mintu said with a faint smile.

-"You may not have come to borrow books now, but you may very well come to borrow books later," the girl predicted and turned away her face.
+"You may not have come to borrow books now, but you may very well come to borrow books later," the girl said and turned away her face.
 She had fulfilled the promise to her uncle.

 For Mintu, it was a matter of life and death.
 A lorry-load of books!